oorabona/reactive-table/README.md

 * __layout__: template name to render
 * __options__: instance options

-> This package has been designed so that you are free to provide your own template rendering.

 ### Options

-Reactive Table options need to be completed with data source.
+ReactiveTable options need to be completed with data source.
 All accepted options are:

 * collection (_Meteor.Collection_) : Must specify an instance of Meteor.Collection. __[mandatory]__
-* schema (_SimpleSchema_) : If you are using [SimpleSchema](http://github.com/aldeed/SimpleSchema), you can bind your instance __[optional]__
+* schema (_SimpleSchema_) : If you are using [SimpleSchema](https://github.com/aldeed/meteor-simple-schema), you can bind your instance __[optional]__
 * fields (_Array of Strings_) : Visible fields.
 Only __[mandatory]__ if not using 'schema' above.
-* fieldNames (_Array of Strings_) : Fields names to be display as header.
-It will be used if set, otherwise if __schema__ is used, it will get labels from SimpleSchema.
+* fieldNames (_Array of Strings_) : Fields names to display as column titles.
+It will be used if set, otherwise if you provided a __schema__, it will get labels from SimpleSchema.
 And if not using SimpleSchema, it will default to __fields__.
 * sort (_Object_) : Key/value pairs of columns to be sorted __[optional]__
 * limit (_Integer_) : Limit output to this number of documents __[default: 5]__
 * page (_Integer_) : Go to this page (if using pagination).
 Must be > 0 __[default: 1]__
 * maxPages (_Integer_) : When using pagination, set maximum displayable pages links __[default: 1]__
 * query (_String_ or _Object_) : Facet querying (see below) __[optional]__
 * queryOpts (_String_) : When using query, will be used for RegExp options.
 E.g.: Use 'i' for insensitive match, 'g' for global, etc. __[default: 'i']__
+* config (_Object_) : If you want to reuse your templates you might be interested in providing a configuration object, it is of no use for ReactiveTable and forwarded untouched to the template.

 #### Example (Non-reactive):

+From the _Books_ example of [Simple Schema](https://github.com/aldeed/meteor-simple-schema):
 ```coffee
 Template.tableExample.helpers
   'myTableOptions':